zanderlewis/astric/README.md

     ```

 3. **Run Hyperialum**:
-    Use the `hyperialum.py` script to process your `.hy` file and generate the corresponding CSS file:
+    Use the `hyperialum.py` script to process your `.hym` file and generate the corresponding CSS file:
     ```sh
     python3 hyperialum.py example.hy output.css
     ```